Admission on Motion

 1. Applicants with a military history must submit a Standard Form 180

-2. Resident aliens must submit with their application an appropriate affidavit specifying sufficient facts to enable the Alaska Bar to verify his or her status with the Immigration & Naturalization Service.
+2. Resident aliens must submit with their application an appropriate affidavit specifying sufficient facts to enable the Alaska Bar to verify his or her status with U.S. Citizenship & Immigration Services.

 The affidavit should contain the following: